nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features

-### Add Todo Task
-Adds a Todo Task that has no associated deadline.

-### Add Deadline Task
-Adds a Deadline Task with an associated deadline.

-### Add Event Task
-Adds an Event Task with an associated event time.

-### Find Task
-Finds Tasks that matches the given keywords.

-### List all Tasks
+### Add, Delete and Update Tasks
+User is able to add, delete and update Tasks.
+A Task can be just a generic description, or it can be associated with either a deadline or an event.

-List all Tasks that were created before.
+### List and Find Tasks

-### Update Task
-Update a Task in the Task List.

-### Delete Task
-Delete a Task in the Task List.
+User is able to find Tasks that matches the given keywords or get a list of all the Tasks in the Task List.

-### Mark Task as Done
+### Mark Tasks as Done
-Marks a Task in the Task List as done / completed.
+User is able to mark a Task in the Task List as done.

-### Save Tasks
+### Save
-Saves the current Task List into a data file.
+Saves the state of the current Task List into a data file.

 ## Usage